Table of Contents

 What are Y cities in India?

-Tier-2 cities are referred to as ‘Y’ category cities.
+Tier 2 cities in India are referred to as ‘Y’ category cities.

 Is Pune a tier 2 city?